Skip to main content

 CPUD16ds_v5

-Price basisAzure PAYG East US, Linux, Standard
+Price BasisAzure PAYG East US, Linux, Standard

 2 An RTF of 1 would mean that a one hour file would take one hour to transcribe.
 An RTF of 0.1 would mean that a one hour file would take six minutes to transcribe.
+Benchmark RTFs are representative for processing audio files over 20 minutes in duration using `parallel=4`.